informalsystems/themis-tracer/tests/usage.md

   bar
 * foo
-$ $CMD unit list | sed "s:$(pwd)/::" # We trim the absolute path prefix, for testing purposes FLIM.1          A unit in a nested directory.                                                                            repos/repo-a
+$ $CMD unit list | sed "s:$(pwd)/::" # We trim the absolute path prefix, for testing purposes FLIM.1          repos/repo-a  A unit in a nested directory.
-FLIM.1::FLAM.1  Second unit in the same directory.                                                                       repos/repo-a
+FLIM.1::FLAM.1  repos/repo-a  Second unit in the same directory.
+This one has a newline.
-FOO.1           First unit.                                                                                              repos/repo-a
+FOO.1           repos/repo-a  First unit.
-FOO.1::BAR.1    A unit with a long description: "Proofs, from the formal standpoint, are likewise nothing but finite...  repos/repo-a
+FOO.1::BAR.1    repos/repo-a  A unit with a long description: "Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics)."
 ```

 #### `unit list --fmt json`